phhuynh241/single_axis_helicopter/README.md

 BUGS
 ---
-- Didn't implement the derivative portion of the PID controller, so does not adjust as accurately, will implement at a later date
+- Didn't implement the derivative portion of the PID controller, so does not adjust as accurately